numbleroot/acs-eval-2019/README.md

 achieves its anonymity guarantees through the very different ACS foundation of PIR.
 Its basis on the computational variant of this technique enables zerotrust deployments, i.e., a single untrusted server that relays messages between clients via a highly optimized cryptographic protocol.
-Pung also allows for anonymous group conversations and asynchronous retrievals, which neither zeno nor Vuvuzela provide.
+Pung also allows for anonymous group conversations and asynchronous retrievals, which neither FTMix nor Vuvuzela provide.
 Again, we deployed a minimally adjusted fork of the Pung source code that integrates into our ACS test bed.